physicsbb/BookOfPhysics/_build/html/_sources/index.md

 ## Employment:
 I have recently committed to working at GaNify, LLC, a startup specializing in GaN based technology for wide bandgap medium/high voltage FETs, as a Development Engineer.

+If you have found any mathematical/physics errors in this blog, you are encouraged to write me an email and inform me about this and we can begin discussing the error.
+Thank you in advance!

 If you would like to work with me or hire me, please send an email to

 mhtlam1355 [at] gmail [dot] com.